Skip to main content

 Gothenburg´s complex situation requires co-ordination and co-operation between several stakeholder, both within the administration of the City of Gothenburg and other property owners and companies.

-The reason for Gothenburg to participate in the StormSafe project is generally to gain further knowledge and investigate how a future, city-wide monitoring/control system could be developed, which should include the long-term measures that are needed on a city-wide level.
+The main reason for Gothenburg to participate in the StormSafe project is generally to gain further knowledge and investigate how a future, city-wide monitoring/control system could be developed, which should include the long-term measures that are needed on a city-wide level.
+Within the Gothenburg case study, investigations will be made regarding the value of using formal methods to validate the current monitoring system in use.
+The methodology of formal methods will also be of great value to consider when developing the software for the future flood regulating system with large-scale barriers.

 The outcome from the Gothenburg case study can contribute to a deepened understanding of how a complex system which include rising sea levels and higher flows in watercourses can be dealt with.
 Many cities in Sweden and in the other participating countries faces similar problem and could benefit from expected results from the case study.